mautic/developer-documentation-new/docs/plugins/event_listeners.rst

 Custom events require the following:

 #.
-The class defining the available events for the Plugin using a ``final class`` with constants.
+The class defines the available events for the Plugin using a ``final class`` with constants.

    .. code-block:: php